 New Brushes Are Not Showing in Lightroom

 If you have successfully downloaded, unzipped, and installed your new brushes, it is not uncommon for the brushes not to show.
-As with many software issues, a simple remedy is to restart Lightroom.
+As with many software issues, or requirements to undo an action, a simple remedy is to restart Lightroom.
 If all else fails, try restarting your computer.

 This may all come across as a bit confusing but, at ShootDotEdit, we strive to make things as easy as possible for you.
 Whether a new or an experienced wedding photographer, you will find that these steps on how to install brushes in Lightroom may come in handy.